What if I (or my employees) don’t want to be automatically enrolled in the plan?

 What happens after I commit to purchase the plan?
 What can I expect during the onboarding process and beyond?

-When you click the “Complete your purchase” button from the “Review Your Plan” page, it will take you directly to the Ubiquity Retirement + Savings® website, where you’ll:
+When you click the “Complete your purchase” button, you will be redirected to the Ubiquity Retirement + Savings® (Ubiquity) website where you will:

 Sign required documents electronically.

 After completing these steps, you will enter the “Implementations” stage where you will work with your dedicated specialist at Ubiquity to set up your plan over 3 phone calls.
 Here’s what you can expect:

 After you process the first payroll and start funding the plan, you’ll be all set!
 Your plan will be considered active.